digitalautonomy/wahay/README.md

 In order to do this, we use [Tor](https://torproject.org) Onion Services in order to communicate between the end-points, and we use the
 [Mumble](https://www.mumble.info) protocol for the actual voice communication.
-We are doing extensive user testing in order to ensure that the usibility of the application is as good as possible.
+We are doing extensive user testing in order to ensure that the usability of the application is as good as possible.

 ## Installing